 - Building state-of-the-art facilities to boost efficiency and productivity

 The most significant risk in pursuing a cost leadership strategy is that these sources of cost reduction are not unique to you.
 As such, other competitors can copy your cost reduction strategies and compete with you on price.

 Definition: The Differentiation Strategy

 The fundamental tenet to this business-level strategy is simple: different is good.

-Your aim is to add value to your products and services, so they’re more attractive than those offered by your competitors.
+You aim to add value to your products and services so they’re more attractive than those offered by your competitors.
 Because of the additional product or experiential value you’re delivering, customers are willing to pay a premium price.
 As such, you can absorb higher operating costs.

 This strategy can prove quite lucrative.

 How It’s Applied